Roux schemes which carry association schemes locally: Constructing roux matrices from association schemes

 Note, for any $s \in \mathbb{Z}_+$ and $r=2^s$, there are infinitely many primes $p$ satisfying $p \equiv -1 \pmod{r}$ (by Dirichlet's theorem on arithmetic progressions) for which there exists a cyclotomic scheme over $\mathbb{F}_{p^n}$ with $r$ classes, where $n$ is an even positive integer.
 This scheme is amorphic by \cite[Proposition 3]{vanDamMuzychuk} and hence there are infinitely many examples arising from Lemma \ref{lem:pseudocyclicamorphic}.

-We have the following corollary as a result of \cite[Theorem 4.2(d)]{IversonMixon}, \begin{cor} Let $r$ be a power of $2$, and suppose that there exists an amorphic pseudocyclic association scheme with $r$ classes on $n$ points.
+We have the following corollary as a result of \cite[Theorem 4.2(d)]{IversonMixon} (which is a special case of \cite{Mathon}, c.f. \cite[Corollary 12.7.2]{BCN}), \begin{cor} Let $r$ be a power of $2$, and suppose that there exists an amorphic pseudocyclic association scheme with $r$ classes on $n$ points.
 Then there exists a DRACKN with parameters $(n+1,r,\frac{n-1}{r})$. \end{cor}